Intermediate-Mass Stripped Stars in the Magellanic Clouds: Forward Modeling the Observed Population Discovered Via UV Excess: Mock-observed population

 We find that sources with their nearest neighbor located more than $>5''$ away typically have much higher flux fractions ($\gtrsim 0.9$).
 For injected sources with closer neighbors, we find a much larger range of flux fractions, extending down to 0.
-Of the sources with robust UV photometry (i.e., those passing the photometric quality checks in Section \ref{sec: photometric quality cuts}), over $80\,\%$ have photometry recovered by \textit{the Tractor} that is within $0.2$ mag of their injected values.
+For sources in either Cloud, of those with robust UV photometry (i.e., those passing the photometric quality checks in Section \ref{sec: photometric quality cuts}), over $85\,\%$ have photometry recovered by \textit{the Tractor} that is within $0.2$ mag of the injected magnitude.
 These sources tend to cluster at higher flux fractions and are typically located farther from their nearest neighbors.
-The remaining $20\,\%$ of sources show larger discrepancies (e.g., $0.5-2$ mag) between recovered and injected magnitudes, and typically have low flux fractions $(< 0.5)$ and close neighbors within $3''$.
+The remaining $15\,\%$ of sources show larger discrepancies (e.g., $0.5-2$ mag) between recovered and injected magnitudes; they typically have low flux fractions $(< 0.5)$ and a neighboring source within $3''$.